 If you've worked up an appetite riding the Tammany Trace, you'll find eateries along the way to stop, park and eat near each town's trailhead.
 In Covington, just across the street from Brooks' Bike Shop, there's Mattina Bella for breakfast all day and tasty burgers and salads.
 In Abita, you can't miss the Abita Brew Pub, original home of one of the largest microbreweries in the south, Abita Beer.
 Enjoy scrumptious burgers paired with brews on draft that you won't find anywhere else but the brewery itself.
 At Mandeville's trailhead, just across the street is Old Rail Brewing Company for more delicious pub fare and their own unique brews, or there's Liz's Where Y'at Diner's cool, hippie vibe.

+Explore the Northlake Nature Center and its boardwalk over Castine Bayou; or visit Fontainebleau State Park and Big Branch if you missed them during your morning ride.
 Feel like getting onto the water?
 There are numerous accessible put-in spots for kayaks and canoes, including at the lake, Bayou Cane and Bayou Lacombe.
-Bayou Adventure in Lacombe rents kayaks and bikes, or you can try your hand (and feet) at stand up paddling on a group paddle down the Bogue Falaya with Bayou Paddle Company.
+Bayou Adventure in Lacombe rents kayaks and bikes, Canoe & Trail Adventures rents canoes and kayaks on the Bogue Falaya or you can try your hand (and feet) at stand up paddling on the Tchefuncte with Bayou Paddle Company.

 Catch a glorious sunset from the Mandeville lakefront before dinner at Rips on the Lake or The Lakehouse, local favorites offering Louisiana flavor, al fresco dining and a great lake view.
 Or, for a drink and a sausage-and-cheese platter, head to the Barley Oak's “Biergarten” for over 150 brews from around the world.
 For something quick and light, you might prefer a smoothie, raw juice or gluten-free pastry & coffee from Blent Juice Bar.
 At the corner of Lakeshore and Girod Street you can park your bike below and head upstairs to the breezy balcony at McClain's Pizzeria.
 A little further up the street is Beach House Bar & Grill, where the lively outdoor, dog-friendly patio, complete with a sandbox for the kiddos.